Zeitz MOCAA

 Participating: Several artists Beyond Walls - Oliewenhuis Museum - Boemfontein Emerging Contemporary Voices.
 Curated from the Artbanksa Collection

-In Johannesburg street corners and Cape Town courtyards.
-In small-town art rooms, repurposed warehou...
+In Johannesburg side streets and Cape Town courtyards, in small-town art rooms, repurposed warehouse...

 Johannesburg has long been known as the City of Gold.
 These days, it’s just as accurate to call it a...